 It might surprise you that the culinary delights in and around Ensenada reach far beyond their famous fish tacos and a Margarita at Hussong’s Cantina.
-A trip to the oldest cheese cave in Latin America, wine tasting and the oldest French restaurant in Ensenada all add up to one surprisingly Perfect Day in Baja .
+A trip to the oldest cheese cave in Latin America, wine tasting and the oldest French restaurant in Mexico all add up to one surprisingly Perfect Day in Baja.

 Begin your gastronomic adventure by heading south of Ensenada on the Ojos Negros #3.
-It’s a pretty drive that takes you up into the mountains and winding through a pass very reminiscent to the famous La Rumorosa with giant boulders as landscape.
+It’s a pretty drive that takes you up into the mountains and winds through a pass very reminiscent of the famous La Rumorosa with giant boulders as landscape.
 Once over the pass it opens into a valley and an expanse of green fields and beautiful farmland.

 Cava de Marcelo

 Continue on until you reach kilometer 43.5 and make a left.
 Traveling in Mexico is still an adventure with the sparse use of signage—making it a real travel experience.
 Continue down the paved road until it turns to dirt and drive another 3 kilometers and follow the signs for Cava de Marcelo.

 There aren’t any huge signs announcing you’ve arrived, so continue past the cows and milking facilities until you see a grass area with a wooden structure and picnic benches.
 You’ll be greeted and offered coffee or tea.
 If it happens to be chilly you’ll also be offered blanket for your lap or shoulders.

 La Cava de Marcelo, was originally started by a Swiss Italian named Pedro Ramonetti Bonetti who came from San Francisco to the valley.
 He bought the ranch – which encompasses 260 acres and began making cheese.
 It has now been handed down though many generations of the Ramonetti family.